-As the Run the Alps staff here in the Alps settles in for a long period of isolation in response to COVID-19, we thought we’d pull together a few of our favorite trail running videos from the region.
+We finally ticked off a project we’ve long wanted to tackle– pulling together a definitive list of our favorite trail running videos from the Alps.
 Some are well-known classics, others are fascinating glimpses into the past, and a few are interesting homemade clips we’ve enjoyed over the years.

 Shamelessly, we’d also like to suggest our own Run the Alps Youtube channel.
 You’ll find nearly two dozen videos from thirty seconds to three minutes, produced by some of tail running’s best filmmakers, including Chamonix’s Katie Moore, Alaska’s Max Romey, and Swiss-based filmmaker Milo Zanecchia.